snorkel-team/website/_posts/2019-08-14-hello-world-v-0-9.md

 ### Labeling Functions

-The core operator in Snorkel has long been the _labeling function (LF)_, which provides an abstracted way to represent various heuristic or noisy programmatic labeling strategies.
+The core operator in the mainline Snorkel repo has been the _labeling function (LF)_, which provides an abstracted way to express various heuristic or noisy programmatic labeling strategies.
 Snorkel then models and combines these noisy labels into clean confidence-weighted training labels.
 For example, in a spam classification problem, a labeling function could employ a regular expression: